SYQEL/SYQEL-VJ-Releases/README.md

 # SYQEL-VJ-Releases
-SYQEL VJ desktop application is a fully automated VJ software that enables users to visualize their desktop audio or mic input.
+SYQEL VJ Windows desktop application is a fully automated VJ software that enables users to visualize their desktop audio or mic input.

 To learn more about SYQEL VJ desktop app visit here: https://www.syqel.com/vj-app/